 So I think I should play other games.
 We should see other people.

 I'm giving up on you, in part, for the games I've never played.
 Resident Evil's HD remaster, Valkyria Chronicles, Virginia.
-There's a digitised mountain of games I've bought and dutifully installed on launch day, only to never play.
-Instead, I spent another night chasing the dragon – otherwise known as Roshan – with another round of wizard fight club.
+There's a digitized mountain of games I've bought and dutifully installed on launch day, only to never play.
+Instead, I spent another night chasing the dragon—otherwise known as Roshan—with another round of wizard fight club.

 But there's a problem.
 There are problems.
-As I've progressed in skill, you've not been treating me well.
+As I've progressed in skill, you haven't been treating me well.
 While playing Dota 2 today, I become the worst version of myself.
-I'm paranoid, twitchy, and too fast to call out the mistakes of others – and too happy to dwell on those of my own.
+I'm paranoid, twitchy, and too fast to call out the mistakes of others—and too happy to dwell on those of my own.
 I get sullen and frustrated.
-I think that, towards the end, 75 percent of the time I spent playing, I did so while miserable.
-I've been finding myself frustrated, bent out of shape by teammates or my own declining ability, stuck with the realisation I'm doomed to a bad game 20 minutes in.
+I think that, toward the end, 75 percent of the time I spent playing, I did so while miserable.
+I've been finding myself frustrated, bent out of shape by teammates or my own declining ability, stuck with the realization I'm doomed to a bad game 20 minutes in.
 Sometimes I'll be locked into this cycle of death and rebirth against nigh-impossible odds until the bitter end, often 30 minutes later.

 That's the thing about Dota 2.
-Leaving games while they're in progress is heavily penalised, so if you're having a bad time you've just got to stick it out.
-Leave early and you go into "low priority", a punishment pool that bundles all of the quitters, griefers and abusive players together, and that seems like a really good idea until you're stuck there.
-Games in low priority were miserable affairs, where I'd try to serve out my time while a friendly Pudge attempted to trap me on scenery, and people would shout abuse at each other over voice and text chat, in a variety of languages.
+Leaving games while they're in progress is heavily penalized, so if you're having a bad time, you've just got to stick it out.
+Leave early, and you go into "low priority," a punishment pool that bundles all of the quitters, griefers, and abusive players together, and that seems like a really good idea until you're stuck there.
+Games in low priority were miserable affairs, where I'd try to serve out my time while a friendly Pudge attempted to trap me on scenery, and people would shout abuse at one another other over voice and text chat, in a variety of languages.